dvidelabs/poly.shell/README.md

 ## Passwords

-Polyshell does not support ssh password based account login.
+Poly.shell does not support ssh password based account login.
 It is assumed that ssh will use ssh keys without passwords, or with passwords managed by an external agent such as `ssh-agent`.

-Polyshell does, however, support `sudo` password prompts after ssh login.
+Poly.shell does, however, support `sudo` password prompts after ssh login.
 In the basic form a shell detects a sudo prompt and issues a silent prompt to the user console.